rnewman/scua/README.md

 # scua

-An exploration into distributed identity, addressing the Bluesky 'satellite' challenge.
+An exploration into distributed identity, addressing the Bluesky 'Satellite' challenge.

 *scua* is the Old English word for cloud, which ended up as today's word *sky*.
 I couldn't pass up a word containing <abbr title="User Agent">UA</abbr> (User-Agent).

+See [DISCUSSION.md](docs/DISCUSSION.md) for a response to the Satellite prompt and some discussion of the approach taken.

+See [DESIGN.md](docs/DESIGN.md) for an overview of the solution implemented in this repo.

+## Caveats

+This project is an experiment.
+It has not been vetted by experts, it cuts corners in implementation, and is likely to be cryptographically unsound.
+Be warned.

 ## Tooling